 Make it easy for customers to pay

 Make it easy for customers to pay so you don’t lose money simply because you can’t take a customer’s form of payment.
-Make sure your business is set up to take all the major credit cards and other tech-savvy payment methods.
+Make sure your business is set up to take all the major credit cards by setting up credit card machines and incorporating other tech-savvy payment methods.

 Overall, it’s best to work towards flexibility in business.
-The more you are able to meet your customer where they are, the better off you’ll be at driving conversions.
+The more you are able to meet your customers where they are, the better off you’ll be at driving conversions.